 Virtual Learning Platforms offer different approaches to learning

-Animation and video games entices students
+Animation and video games entice students

 LMS software can follow the natural progression of learning

-According to an article published in Sun sentinel, Florida requires students take at least one class online before graduation.
+According to an article published in Sun sentinel, Florida requires students to take at least one class online before graduation.